logaretm/vee-validate/docs/content/guide/global-validators.md

 ## Caveats

-- Be careful of having too many global rules as this can slow down your initial website load time due to large initial bundle size
+- Be careful of having too many global rules as this can slow down your initial website load time due to the large initial bundle size
 - It is recommended to treat your validation rules as pure functions, meaning they only operate with the information given to them
-- Having small, pure global validations is preferable to allow re-using them across the app
+- Having small, pure global validations is preferable to allow reusing them across the app
 - You could possibly trigger an infinite render-loop when using the [object expressions](/guide/global-validators#object-expressions) to define your validations for a field, read the [linked section](/guide/global-validators#object-expressions) for a workaround

 ## Available Rules